fomightez/sequencework/plot_expression_across_chromosomes/README.md

 # plot_expression_across_chromosomes.py

-> plots a ratio of expression values across chromosomes or scaffolds of a genome to highlight regions of deviation.
+> plots a ratio of expression values across chromosomes or scaffolds of a genome to highlight regions of deviation characteristic of aneuploidy or segmental duplication/deletion.

 A python script to plot ratio of expression of experimental condition vs. wild-type (or baseline state) for genes in sequential order across chromosomes in the genome.
 It requires two files: 1. a